oumi-ai/oumi/docs/datasets/local_datasets.md

 ## JSONL Datasets

-Oumi can work with JSONL (JSON Lines) datasets that follow the structure defined by the `Conversation` and `Message` classes.
+Oumi can work with JSONL (JSON Lines) datasets that follow the structure defined by the `Conversation`, `Message`, and `ContentItem` classes.

 ### Example 1: Simple Text Conversation